 What to do in an emergency

-Within UON's Emergency Management Plan, security are required to respond to all emergencies on campus and act as the organisation's Chief Warden until the arrival of emergency services.
+Within the University of Newcastle's Emergency Management Plan, security are required to respond to all emergencies on campus and act as the organisation's Chief Warden until the arrival of emergency services.
 Emergencies can occur at any time and may include: chemical spills, gas leaks, fire alarms, medical events etc. In the event of an emergency call the emergency services on '000' and also call campus security on the number relevant to the campus the emergency is occurring.

-Also be familiar with UON's emergency procedures and processes
+Also be familiar with the university's emergency procedures and processes.

 If there is an emergency, please follow the instructions of staff including Safety and Security Services and Emergency Wardens.
 You will know who these people are by red or yellow hard hats and warden vests.
 Depending on the emergency there are three different responses.
 You may receive an emergency alert message via SMS or email advising you:

 - an incident may occur on campus and has the potential to escalate into an emergency.

 The alert warns people (either whole campus or targeted area) that they may have to take action to ensure their personal health and safety.

 - stay where you are – you may be moving into danger or get in the way of an emergency response

 - prepare to evacuate – you are not yet required to leave

 - await further instructions from Safety and Security Services and/or Emergency Wardens